Marat Safin: 2008

 Ranked at No. 75, Safin entered the 2008 Wimbledon Championships, where he defeated Fabio Fognini in the first round.
 In the second round, he defeated No. 3 player and 2008 Australian Open Champion Novak Djokovic.
 Safin's victory came as a shock as Djokovic was described as a "serious contender" to win the tournament.
-In the third round, he played and defeated Italian Andreas Seppi.
+In the third round, he defeated Italian Andreas Seppi.
 In the fourth round, he defeated Stanislas Wawrinka.
 This was the first time he had reached the quarterfinals of a Grand Slam since the 2005 Australian Open.
 Safin went on to defeat Feliciano López in the quarterfinals to set up a semifinal clash with defending champion Roger Federer.
 His run to the semifinals was his best record in Wimbledon and made him the first Russian man to ever reach a Wimbledon semifinal.
 Safin attributed his great run at Wimbledon to the hard work he was putting in with coach Hernán Gumy.
-Safin then played at the Swedish Open, on clay, in Båstad against Marc López, winning in the first round.
-He lost his second-round match against Potito Starace.
+Safin then played at the Swedish Open, on clay, in Båstad beating Marc López, before losing his second-round match against Potito Starace.

 Safin was awarded a wild card into the Rogers Cup Masters tournament in Toronto.
 He beat Sam Querrey in the first round.
 Because of rain delays, he had to play his next match against Stan Wawrinka on the same day.
 He lost that match.
-Safin was seeded fifth for his next tournament, the Countrywide Classic in Los Angeles.
-He defeated Americans John Isner and Wayne Odesnik in the first and second rounds, respectively, to advance to the quarterfinals, where he was defeated by Denis Gremelmayr.
+At the Countrywide Classic in Los Angeles he defeated John Isner and Wayne Odesnik to advance to the quarterfinals, where he was defeated by Denis Gremelmayr.

 At the US Open, Safin lost in the second round to Tommy Robredo.
 At the Moscow Kremlin Cup, he defeated Noam Okun, Julien Benneteau, Nikolay Davydenko, and Mischa Zverev, only to lose to another compatriot Igor Kunitsyn in the final.
 It was Safin's first final appearance since 2006, in the same event.
 Following the Kremlin Cup, Safin withdrew from the Madrid Masters event with a shoulder injury.
 His next event was the St. Petersburg Open, at which he lost in the second round.
 He then lost his first-round match at the final ATP tournament of the calendar: the Paris Masters, to Juan Mónaco.
 In the post-match conference, he raised the possibility of his retirement from the sport.
 Via a message posted on his official website, he said he was going to take a holiday and then seriously consider his options regarding his future in tennis.
 He finished the year 2008 ranked at No. 29.